KaleoSoftware/rails-interview-project/README.md

 `rails db:migrate`
 `rails db:setup`

-To make sure it's all working,
+To make run the server locally,

 `rails s`

-Navigate to http://localhost:3000/ to see the dashboard Navigate to http://localhost:3000/questions?api_key=<api_key> (or do a GET request with tool of your choice) to recieve the questions json
+Navigate to http://localhost:3000/ to see the dashboard

+Navigate to http://localhost:3000/questions?api_key=<api_key> (or do a GET request with tool of your choice) to recieve the questions json

+Navigate to http://localhost:3000/questions?api_key=<api_key>&search=<search_string> (or do a GET request with tool of your choice) to recieve the questions json filtered by search string

 To run the tests, run
 `rspec`

-Note: this project uses ruby 2.6.4 so you may need to update to the most recent version to run
+Note: This project uses ruby 2.6.4 so you may need to update to the most recent version to run.
+Tools like rvm can help you manage different ruby versions.

 # Original Instructions beyond this point